franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

 The _Callback_ will be redirected from a successful login with the Identity provider and will exchange the authorization code for the tokens (check inline comments).
-This is the step where we more commonly we deal with persistent sessions, notice that the Identity Provider doesn't deal with this and that's something we need to deal with ourselves.
+This is the step where we more commonly deal with persistent sessions, notice that the Identity Provider doesn't deal with this and that's something we need to deal with ourselves.

 Check the `state` parameter, this acts as a sort of [XSRF a.k.a.
 CSRF a.k.a. csurf][23] token that we can use to